 We get a ton of questions from our customers at Kitchen Magic about how to prepare for the remodeling process.
 Our team recommends a couple of different steps to get ready.
 Let’s get started and answer the top eight questions we get on how to prepare for your kitchen remodel!

 The answer to this question, no matter what you are doing to your cabinets, is ‘Yes.’
-Even when you are simply repainting, refinishing, or refacing them, emptying your cabinets does not only make it easier for the installers, but it prevents the contents of the cabinets from being damaged or getting unwanted debris on your things.
+Even when you are simply repainting, refinishing, or refacing them, emptying your cabinets does not only make it easier for the installers, but it prevents the contents of the cabinets from being damaged or accumulating unwanted sawdust or debris.
 We recommend that you start this process sooner rather than later.

 One of our remodeling experts, Chuck Jones, commented, “When it came time to remodel my own kitchen, in my case, I had thirty-plus years of "stuff" in my cabinets.”
 Customers often do not realize how many items they have in their cabinets.
 So, give yourself enough time to complete this step, and have a good plan for how to approach this.
 It’s a great time to “spring clean” and get rid of those missing plastic bottoms or tops to your plastic containers!
 Too many mugs?
 Maybe time to donate some!